Attracting and developing AHSC talent

 A strong collection of talents combine to bring formidable brainpower and team spirit to the work of the Imperial College AHSC.

 Attracting and developing staff across all partners of the AHSC is one of its strategic objectives.
 It aims to help scientists, healthcare professionals and other staff from a wide variety of disciplines, professions and backgrounds come together to excel as teams.

-Some of the greatest discoveries are made at the boundaries between disciplines and healthcare provision is increasingly focussed on multi-professional and team-based delivery models.
+Some of the greatest discoveries are made at the boundaries between disciplines and healthcare provision is increasingly focused on multi-professional and team-based delivery models.
 The AHSC is committed to embedding such interactions and the AHSC ethos into the partner organisations and the AHSC work programmes.